 In fact, I’d go further and say that, if you’re doing it right, none of your characters are you.

 Voice is hard.
 Voice writes slow.
 This is why a lot of indie fiction and first-attempt books, and quite a few genre fiction/pulp novels as well, have flat voicing.
 Character voices are the hardest thing about fiction writing.
 It’s where you spend the most time fiddling.
 Voice is where you spend fifteen minutes taking out a comma, or two hours tweaking a phrase.
 Voice is where you really have to dig into your advanced writing techniques.
 Voice is hard because when it’s done right, the reader doesn’t notice it.
 Voice is thankless; invisible.
-Voice is a Japanese garden, grown and shaped one leaf and limb at a time over years until it looks effortless and natural; it’s mimicry of the real world through the lens of the ideal, and it’s fucking tough.
+Voice is a Japanese garden, grown and shaped one leaf and limb at a time over years until it looks effortless and natural; it’s mimicry of the real world through the lens of the ideal.

-Close third is a wad of wet cardboard when every character speaks with the same voice, and lack of distinct character voices is one of the first sure signs (outside of poor mechanics and spelling) that an author doesn’t have the chops, yet.
+Close third becomes a wad of wet cardboard when every character speaks with the same voice, and lack of distinct character voices is one of the first sure signs (outside of poor mechanics and spelling) that an author doesn’t have the chops, yet.
 If you’re writing close third, every scene that’s framed through a different character should have a feel distinct to that character.
 It should read differently.
 Different things should matter to the character.
 The reader should see things that the other characters in the scene don’t, and vice versa.
 It’s hard.